 One of the most important things to look for in an area rug is making sure it is non-staining.
 For a rug to be non-staining, the color or dyes contained in the rug will not run or bleed through onto your hardwood floors when they become damp.
 In most cases, the rug’s manufacturer will put a warning on the rug that indicates that the color may run through the rug if it is wet, so it is extremely important to read the label before purchasing any area rug for your floor.

 Wool has been the staple for rugs for decades and, to this day, still is because it is the best fiber for rugs due to its long lasting durability.
 Additionally, the back of the rug is equally important because that is the part that will touch the nice hardwood floor.
 The worst kind of backing for your floor would be a rug with a latex backing.
 Latex does not allow for circulation, and it will trap moisture or gases that will warp your hardwood floor and ruin the finish.
 The rug you choose should be breathable.
 A rug with a woven backing is most ideal because it allows for airflow.
+Felt rug pads are another great option to put under any type of rug.
+Wether its a natural fiber or silk rugs.

 Different Rugs for Different Needs